 Employment: With the emphasis on the Bakken oil field, the surge in North Dakota's energy industry continues.
 The oilfield is seeking quality workers to meet the ever-growing demand.
 To view or apply for oil field jobs go to the website.
 For job opportunities on base, visit the Minot Human Resource office website.
 For federal job opportunities visit USA JOBS website.
 The unemployment rate for North Dakota is 3.9%.
 The median household income is $39,866.

-Support Services Squadron: Recreation at Minot Air Force Base includes arts and crafts, bowling, library, auto hobby, recreation center, theater, golf, gym, tennis, swimming, outdoor activities, and stables.
+Force Support Squadron: Recreation at Minot Air Force Base includes arts and crafts, bowling, library, auto skills, indoor children playground, theater, golf, fitness center, tennis, indoor/outdoor swimming, outdoor activities, and horse stables.

 Commissaries: 1 commissary on base, 701-723-4559

 Exchange System: 1 exchange, a mall, 1 shoppette; 701-727-4717

 Financial Institutions on base: Wells Fargo Bank and Northern Tier Credit Union